To All Farmers Market Newbies

 We love strawberries best raw.
 I can’t bring myself to cook them.
 Maybe only in healthy almond cake once in a while and even then they are raw.
 I do not feel a need to add more sugar to my strawberries and body when strawberries are already sweet enough.

-This week I bought green and Romaine lettuce for salads for throw everything together kind of salad, like chickpea avocado salad.
+This week I bought green and Romaine lettuce for salads for throw everything together kind of salad, like chickpea salad with avocado.

 Lettuce Recipes: lettuce salad.